rust-lang/rust/book/src/development/infrastructure/sync.md

 ## Performing the sync from [`rust-lang/rust`] to Clippy

-Here is a TL;DR version of the sync process (all of the following commands have to be run inside the `rust` directory):
+Here is a TL;DR version of the sync process (all the following commands have to be run inside the `rust` directory):

-1. Clone the [`rust-lang/rust`] repository or make sure it is up to date.
+1. Clone the [`rust-lang/rust`] repository or make sure it is up-to-date.
 2. Checkout the commit from the latest available nightly.
 You can get it using `rustup check`.
 3. Sync the changes to the rust-copy of Clippy to your Clippy fork: